 “We want something.
 We are searching for something.
 We are searching for something that will give us meaning to our lives,” Billy Graham once shared.
 “Some turn to sex.
 Some turn to psychedelic drugs to have a mind-expanding experience.”

 Psychedelic drugs were part of Jeremy Inglesi’s journey, further explained on GPS.

 Inglesi had a dream that caused him to wonder about spiritual matters, but his questions remained unanswered until a risky Craigslist ad brought him to his first encounter with a Christian.

 Then everything changed.

-Another story of radical change is Michael Austin, who will be featured in two weeks on GPS.
-He went as far as India when “trying to get in touch with God.”
+Another story of radical change is Michael Austin, who went as far as India when “trying to get in touch with God.”

 Now 77 years old, Austin reflects on his life with Christ after spending 15 years following a Hindu guru who believed he was god.